Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 So I have a few questions.
 One is just on organic sales, obviously, they continue to be challenging, clearly more challenging than we last talked.
 But you also say that you expect the top line to grow again.
 I'm trying to understand the underlying reasoning for that, and I guess, more specifically, is that the conclusion from Mike's strategic review that you said he was doing?
 Or is that yet to come really thinking about the long-term 3% to 5% organic sales growth target?
 And if that's not the conclusion from that review, when should we get that verdict?

-And then, also want to talk about margins, almost in a similar vein, I mean, FORCE has done just extraordinarily well for you guys, obviously continuing to do so and now raising it recently the (17:21) target for this year.
+And then, also want to talk about margins, almost in a similar vein, I mean, FORCE has done just extraordinarily well for you guys, obviously continuing to do so and now raising it, recently the target for this year.
 Can you give us a sense of how much of that needs to be reinvested?
 And where exactly are the savings coming from, in particular because you're seeing Consumer Tissue margins fall so much this quarter?
 Should we be thinking about cost cutting not coming from there anymore, FORCE not coming from there anymore and kind of Consumer Tissue margins being past peak?

 Thomas J. Falk - Kimberly-Clark Corp.